vmonteco/osis/_posts/2017-02-13-fosdem-lightning-talk.markdown

 and courses to students, etc. Any knowledge and technical exchange would be extremely valuable.

-Last but not least, we would like to thank FOSDEM's team for the excellent organization and for attracting so many smart people from all over Europe.
+Last, but not least, we would like to thank FOSDEM's team for the excellent organization and for attracting so many smart people from all over Europe.